MartinDbx/VSC-Icon-macOS-BigSur/README.md

 ```
 $ bash setup.sh
 ```
+A restart of the mac may be necessary to update the icon.

 ⚠️ Save a copy of the original logo of Visual Studio Code if you want to return to the original (location : `/Applications/Visual Studio Code.app/Contents/Resources`).

 ⚠️ If you install the project a second time, it will delete the original logo of Visual Studio Code.